-- Do not touch live electrical parts. - Wear dry, hole-free insulating gloves and body protection. - Insulate yourself from work and ground using dry insulating mats or covers big enough to prevent any physical contact with the work or ground. - Do not use AC output in damp areas, if movement is confined, or if there is a danger of falling. - Use AC output ONLY if required for the welding process.
-If AC output is required, use remote output control if - if AC output is required, use remote output control present on unit. - Disconnect input power or stop engine before installing or servicing this equipment.
-Lockout/tagout input power according to OSHA 29 CFR 1910.147 (see Safety Standards). - Properly install and ground this equipment according to its Owner's Manual and national, state, and local codes. - Always verify the supply ground check and be sure that input power cord ground wire is properly connected to ground terminal in disconnect box or that cord plug is connected to a properly grounded receptacle outlet. - When making input connections, attach proper grounding conductor first - double-check connections. - Frequently inspect input power cord for damage or bare wiring -replace cord immediately if damaged - bare wiring can kill. - Turn off all equipment when not in use. - Do not use worn, damaged, undersized, or poorly spliced cables. - Do not drape cables over your body. - If earth grounding of the workpiece is required, ground it directly with a separate cable. - Do not touch electrode if you are in contact with the work, ground, or another electrode from a different machine. - Use only well-maintained equipment.
+- Do not touch live electrical parts. - Wear dry, hole-free insulating gloves and body protection. - Insulate yourself from work and ground using dry insulating mats or covers big enough to prevent any physical contact with the work or ground. - Do not use AC output in damp areas, if movement is confined, or if there is a danger of falling. - Use AC output ONLY if required for the welding process. - If AC output is required, use remote output control if present on unit. - Disconnect input power or stop engine before installing or servicing this equipment.
+Lockout/tagout input power according to OSHA 29 CFR 1910.147 (see Safety Standards). - Properly install and ground this equipment according to its Owner's Manual and national, state, and local codes. - Always verify the supply ground check and be sure that input power cord ground wire is properly connected to ground terminal in disconnect box or that cord plug is connected to a properly grounded receptacle outlet. - When making input connections, attach proper grounding conductor first - double-check connections. - Frequently inspect input power cord for damage or bare wiring - replace cord immediately if damaged - bare wiring can kill.

+- Turn off all equipment when not in use. - Do not use worn, damaged, undersized, or poorly spliced cables. - Do not drape cables over your body. - If earth grounding of the workpiece is required, ground it directly with a separate cable. - Do not touch electrode if you are in contact with the work, ground, or another electrode from a different machine. - Use only well-maintained equipment.
 Repair or replace damaged parts at once.
-Maintain unit according to manual. - Wear a safety harness if working above floor level. - Keep all panels and covers securely in place. - Clamp work cable with good metal-to-metal contact to workpiece or worktable as near the weld as practical.
+Maintain unit according to manual. - Wear a safety harness if working above floor level. - Keep all panels and covers securely in place. - Clamp work cable with good metal-to-metal contact to workpiece or worktable as near the weld as practical. - Insulate work clamp when not connected to workpiece to prevent contact with any metal object. - Do not connect more than one electrode or work cable to any single weld output terminal.